 If you’re traveling to Il Bel Paese and you’re particularly keen to explore the country’s art history and fashion culture, I suggest heading to Northern Italy.

-Northern Italy may also be the best part of the country for you to visit if you prefer more of a structured Northern/Central European feel in comparison to the laid-back attitude of the Mediterranean and southern Italy.
+Northern Italy may also be the best part of the country for you to visit if you prefer more of a structured Northern/Central European feel in comparison to the laid-back attitude of the Mediterranean and the South.

-While Northern Italy may be better suited to those searching to explore the country’s art history, southern Italy is where you’ll find the densest areas of ancient ruins.
+While the north may be better suited to those searching to explore the country’s art history, Southern Italy is where you’ll find the densest areas of ancient ruins.
 So if you’re set on exploring the world of ancient Rome and its impact on the country, make your way to Southern Italy.

 As for natural beauty in the country, it’s safe to say that the entire country is dense in stunning landscapes and raw beauty.
 Although to get more specific, if you’re someone that likes to visit mountainous areas and hike or maybe ski in the wintertime, I’d suggest heading to Northern Italy.